Black Friday Code: DIGEST35

 Not only can AIG cause B12 and iron deficiencies, but the lack of stomach acid may also cause insufficient absorption of vitamin C, calcium, and vitamin D 25

-And beware of proton pump inhibitors—they can further worsen iron and nutrient absorption 1.
+And if you use proton pump inhibitors, be aware that they can further worsen iron and nutrient absorption 26.

 Although it hasn’t been researched in people with AIG, betaine hydrochloric acid (HCl) can improve poor digestion related to low stomach acid and may be worth a try with a doctor’s supervision 25